pnfs-storage/mvpnet/README.md

  -i file=spec,prop1=val1,prop2=val2,...
 </pre>

-The first form includes an image file at the start, while the second consists only of `property=value` pairs (where one of the properties is `file=`).
+The first form starts with an image filename, while the second consists only of `property=value` pairs (where one of the properties allowed is `file=`).
 The first form has additional processing by mvpnet, while the second form is passed directly through to qemu as-is.

-For the first form, support a `mvpctl=` property value to control how mvpnet handles the image-file.
+The first form supports a `mvpctl=` property value to control how mvpnet handles the image-file.
 The mvpctl property is a string consisting of a set of flag characters:
 <pre>
 c - copy image to rundir (-r must be set) j - add job to filename in rundir